(LIKE Lovecraft eZine on Facebook!)

 Edward Gorey is one of my favorite artists (A is for Amy, anyone?).
-What if he illustrated Lovecraft stories or created artwork with Lovecraftian themes?
+But what if he had illustrated Lovecraft’s stories or created artwork with Lovecraftian themes?

 John Kenn Mortensen is an artist from Denmark whose work is very much reminiscent of Edward Gorey, and I spent some time recently looking at every single illustration at his website.
 I selected the ones that I felt were Lovecraftian and I’m posting them below.